-Follow my journey from a simple idea and yet another weird, late-night domain name purchase, to growing a blog to $1,000 a month in revenue
+Follow my journey from a simple idea and yet another questionable late-night domain name purchase, to growing my first blog to $1,000 a month in revenue

 - Can I really earn $1k a month from a blog site?